Make a Funeral Program

 Pick a software program to use.

-Use a funeral program template or design your own program from scratch.
+Use a funeral program template or design a funeral program from scratch.

 You will cut your time down significantly by using a funeral program template.
 Templates come in a variety of styles, themes, layouts and paper sizes.
 They also vary in pricing, some even are free.
-There is a variety of funeral program software including MS Word, Publisher, Pages and OpenOffice just to name a few.
+There are free editable funeral program templates from Microsoft Word template library.
+There is a variety of funeral program software including MS Word, Publisher, MAC Pages and OpenOffice just to name a few.
 You can find templates that can be edited in these software programs.
+When using a template sure you choose one or create a layout in a software application that you are already familiar with.
+You do not want to have to learn a new software program during this already busy and stressful time.
 If you do not want to use a template, you can design the template yourself, although this takes significantly more time.
-Make sure you choose a template or create a layout in a software application that you are already familiar with.
+If designing your own template, you may need access to more sophisticated software programs such as Adobe Photoshop, Photoshop Elements, or Illustrator, just to name a few.
+You may also need to purchase stock photography, graphics and clipart from additional websites.

 Choose a template design and paper size, or create your own design.

-You may decide to pick a funeral program design that reflects your loved one's style, such as a favorite color, flower or hobby.
+You may decide to pick a funeral program designs that reflects your loved one's style, such as a favorite color, flower or hobby.
 It is also very common to use religious images on the funeral program cover.
 The layout of the template is the paper size and the fold of the template.
 You can use a simple layout such as a bifold (single fold) layout that prints on standard letter sized paper, or you can use a trifold, graduated or step fold or large style layout.
 Choosing a professionally designed template will cut down on design time because it will already be laid out correctly and will print properly.
+Templates will help you make a beautiful custom funeral program in a fraction of the time and cost.
+For other options for getting funeral programs made, see our article on how to Order Funeral Programs.

 Collect all the information that will be included in your program.